 The rule of law is as fundamental to the work of all professionals as it is to lawyers, and real change requires the collaboration of leaders from all sectors.
 Engagement events have leveraged the commitment and expertise of these leaders, generating dozens of programs and building global, multidisciplinary rule of law networks, ultimately affecting the lives of countless individuals.

 At our events, the WJP assembles change agents and innovators at global and regional meetings to inspire government reforms – whether directly or indirectly – and incubate programs at the grassroots level.
-Since 2007, the WJP has held three World Justice Forums, the world’s largest global multidisciplinary platform dedicated to advancing the rule of law.
+Since 2008, the WJP has held four World Justice Forums, the world’s largest global multidisciplinary platform dedicated to advancing the rule of law.
 In addition, we have held nine regional outreach meetings on five continents, attracting hundreds of leaders from more than one hundred countries.

 The inaugural World Justice Forum was held in Vienna, Austria, on July 2-5, 2008.
 The second World Justice Forum took place on November 11-14, 2009, also in Vienna, Austria.
 The World Justice Forum III was held on June 20-23, 2011, in Barcelona, Spain, and the World Justice Forum IV took place on July 8-11, 2013 in The Hague, Netherlands.